finnishtransportagency/digiroad-lambda-assetmatcher/README.md

 (You can append more data with -a flag)

+### Necessary modifications to table before matching script can be run

 ```sql
 -- Preparing to create the network topology for routing:
 alter table public.dr_linkki drop column if exists source;